MO-Movia/licit-style-service/README.md

 ## REST endpoint

 The service exposes the following rest endpoints.
 See comments in api.ts for additional information.
+A [Postman Collection](./postman_collection.json) is included with some sample requests.

 ### `GET /styles`